If it weren’t for the subtitles, you might be fooled into waiting for the usual Hollywood twists and turns tailored for an American audience.

 She’s got her share of tattoos and piercings.
 More than her share.
 And the fellow she’s marrying?
 He’s in prison.
 But love finds a way.

 And Katja and Nuri (Numan Acar) build a life, after his sentence.
 A Turkish Kurd, he’s a professional translator in a country with a lot of Turkish ex-pats.
-And she raises their beautiful little boy.
+She raises their beautiful little boy.

 Until that fateful day when a bomb goes off at Nuri’s office.
 Their son was there with him.
 And Katja’s cries notwithstanding, the police warn her away.
 “They’re no longer people,” they assure her (in German, with English subtitles).
 Just “body parts.”